sergeyv1989/NLP-AND-TIME-SERIES-PORTFOLIO/README.md

 # PORTFOLIO-ALGO-TRADING
 Projects portfolio in algorithmic trading.

-## (1) Algo-trading pipeline with LSTMs
+## (1) Algorithmic trading pipeline with LSTMs
-- The goal of this project is to present a pipeline for predicting stocks with LSTM-based deep learning models.
+- The goal of this project is to present a pipeline for predicting stock prices with LSTM-based deep learning models.
-- I demonstrate how to predict the AAPL stock with models which raise in complexity, up to a CNN-LSTM architecture.
+- I demonstrate how to predict the adjusted closing price of a stock at the next day, based on its prices during a number of previous days.
-- The prediction is of the adjusted closing price of the next day, based on the prices in the previous 60 days.
+- The models raise in complexity, up to a state-of-the-art CNN-LSTM architecture.
-- In the future, a main approach for improving the results will be to add more price features and technical indicators.
+- In the near future, my main approach for improving the results will be to add more price features and technical indicators.